Critical exponent: Definition

-The most important critical exponents
+Main exponents

-Let us assume that the system has two different phases characterized by an order parameter Ψ, which vanishes at and above T_{c}.
+Let us assume that the system at thermal equilibrium has two different phases characterized by an order parameter Ψ, which vanishes at and above T_{c}.

 Consider the disordered phase (τ > 0), ordered phase (τ < 0) and critical temperature (τ = 0) phases separately.
 Following the standard convention, the critical exponents related to the ordered phase are primed.
 It is also another standard convention to use superscript/subscript + (−) for the disordered (ordered) state.
 In general spontaneous symmetry breaking occurs in the ordered phase.